Međimurje County: Climate

 The climate is continental.
 Summers are quite hot.
 Daily temperatures during the summer months usually range between 20 °C and 30 °C, but can reach as high as 40 °C in July and August, when they can also stay above 30 °C for several days.
 Thunderstorms and rapid weather changes are common throughout the summer months, as well as in late spring, with a particularly stormy period being between mid-June and mid-July, when they often occur on a daily basis.

 Springs and autumns are usually calm, although rapid weather changes can also be common during the two seasons.
 Winters can be very severe, with early-morning temperatures sometimes reaching as low as -20 °C. During the winter months, daily temperatures usually range between -10 °C and 10 °C. January is usually the coldest month, during which daily temperatures can stay below 0 °C for several days.
 Snowfall usually occurs between late October and early March.
 Fog can be a common early-morning occurrence between late summer and early spring, with all-day fog sometimes occurring during the coldest months.

 Warm weather, with daily temperatures around 15 °C, can occur as early as mid-February and as late as mid-November.
 In early October and late March, daily temperatures can also reach as high as 20 °C. However, February and November are generally cold months, with occasional heavy snow and daily temperatures around 0 °C, while March and October are generally cool, with occasional light snow and daily temperatures ranging between 0 °C and 15 °C. In March and October, it is also common for the temperature to drop below 0 °C over night, even when the daily temperature is in the range between 10 °C and 15 °C.

 Administrative division

-There are three towns in Međimurje County – Čakovec, Prelog and Mursko Središće.
-The county seat, Čakovec, has an urban population of around 15,147, with a population of 27,820 in the administrative area.

-There are also several municipalities in the county, with their seats including Belica, Dekanovec, Domašinec, Donja Dubrava, Donji Kraljevec, Donji Vidovec, Goričan, Gornji Mihaljevec, Kotoriba, Mala Subotica, Nedelišće, Orehovica, Podturen, Pribislavec, Selnica, Strahoninec, Sveta Marija, Sveti Juraj na Bregu, Sveti Martin na Muri, Šenkovec, Štrigova and Vratišinec.
-Nedelišće, Pribislavec, Strahoninec and Šenkovec are all located on the outskirts of Čakovec, with Belica approximately 5 kilometers from the city's centre.

-If not including the City of Zagreb, Međimurje is the smallest Croatian county, with an area of 729.5 km^{2}.
-Nevertheless, with an average population of 156 people/km^{2}, it is the most densely populated Croatian county, again if the City of Zagreb is not included.
+Međimurje County is divided into 3 towns and 22 municipalities: